DirectoryTree/LdapRecord-Docs/core/v2/active-directory/users.md

 }
 ```

-> You must use a try / catch block upon saving.
-An `LdapRecord\LdapRecordException`
+> **Important**: You must use a try / catch block upon saving.
+An
-> will always be thrown when an incorrect old password has been given, or the new
+> `LdapRecord\LdapRecordException` will always be thrown when an
+> incorrect old password has been given, or the new password
-> password does not abide by your password policy.
+> does not abide by your password policy.

 ### Resetting Passwords